How to Dethatch a Lawn

-Thatch is a layer of dead pieces of roots and grass that is not easily penetrated.
-It’s a layer that lives between your healthy grass and your native soil.
+Thatch is a layer of dead pieces of roots and grass--any organic matter--that is not easily penetrated.

-Eventually, this thatch layer creates an impenetrable barrier that also prevents water, oxygen, and nutrients from reaching the soil.
+Eventually, this thatch layer creates an impenetrable barrier that also prevents water, oxygen, and nutrients from reaching the soil, killing the grass.
+That's why we recommend periodic lawn dethatching, which means the removal of thatch.

-If you’re seeing any of this evidence, it’s probably a good time to dethatch.
+If you’re seeing any of this evidence, time to get a dethatcher.

 Dethatching is a process of combing your lawn to remove thatch.

 There are several ways to go about clearing thatch from your lawn.
 You can simply use a garden rake and rake away the thatch.
-You can also find a custom-made dethatching rake that works particularly well.
+Alternatively, you can find a custom-made dethatching rake that works particularly well.

-If you are interested in saving yourself some work, though, you can get a motorized walk-behind dethatcher.
+If you are interested in saving yourself some time and effort, you can get a motorized walk-behind dethatcher.
 You just push it along, walk behind it, and it quickly takes care of dethatching your entire yard.

-Tow-behind dethatchers are also useful tools.
-You simply attach them to riding lawn mowers so you can cut your grass and dethatch simultaneously.
-You can also connect these tow-behind dethatchers to other machines like tractors.
+A tow-behind dethatcher is another option.
+Simply attach it to a a riding lawn mower so you can cut your grass and dethatch simultaneously!
+You can also connect a tow-behind dethatcher to other machines, like tractors.

-For warm-season grasses like bermuda grass, centipedegrass, St. Augustinegrass, and zoysiagrass, late spring and early summer are the best times to dethatch.
+The best time to dethatch a lawn depends on your grass type.
+For warm-season grasses like Bermuda grass, Centipedegrass, St. Augustinegrass, and Zoysiagrass, late spring and early summer are the best times to dethatch.
 Do it after you’ve mowed once or twice into the year.

-For cool-season turf like Kentucky bluegrass, ryegrass, bentgrass, and fescues, early spring or early fall is best.
+For cool-season turf like Kentucky Bluegrass, Ryegrass, Bentgrass, and Fescues, early spring or early fall is the best time for dethatching.
 You want the grass to have sufficient time to grow and be reestablished before frost arrives.